 - 1. To elect the five (5) nominees as directors of the Company, each to hold office until the 2026 annual meeting of stockholders and until his or her successor is duly elected and qualified or until his or her earlier death, resignation, or removal; - 2.
-To ratify the appointment of Baker Tilly US, LLP (successor in interest of Moss Adams LLP following a merger) as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - 3.
-To approve an amendment to the Sonim Technologies, Inc. 2019 Equity Incentive Plan, as amended, to increase the aggregate number of shares of common stock authorized for issuance by 600,000 shares; - To hold an advisory vote on the compensation of our named executive officers; - 5.
+To ratify the appointment of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - 3.
+To approve an amendment to the Sonim Technologies, Inc. 2019 Equity Incentive Plan, as amended, to increase the aggregate number of shares of common stock authorized for issuance by 600,000 shares; - 4.
+To hold an advisory vote on the compensation of our named executive officers; - 5.
 To hold an advisory vote on the frequency of future advisory votes to approve executive compensation; and - 6.
 To transact any other business properly brought before the Annual Meeting or any postponement or adjournment thereof.